NixOS/nixos-hardware/microsoft/surface/README.md

 ## Importing

-By preference, there will already be a specialised module for your model's configuration.
+By preference, there will already be a specialised module for your model's configuration. e.g. The `microsoft/surface/surface-go` module configures for the Surface Go.

 If not, the `microsoft/surface/common/` module can also be imported directly, and the options provided can be used in your own system's configuration.